 Light It Up!

-While this is a more holistic solution, friendship and positivity are important in order to avoid succumbing to the rather depressing weather.
+While this is a more holistic solution, friendship and positivity are important in order to avoid succumbing to the rather gloomy weather.
 Put on a good movie and make some hot chocolate or chai tea with a couple of friends, and maybe you’ll find yourself looking out the window at the snow flurries and appreciating their beauty.

 Exercise is important in releasing chemicals and fighting the sluggishness that is associated with both SAD and depression in general.
 SAIC offers a school discount to the downtown LA fitness, so it’s only $30 a month.
 Alternatively, grab a friend or two and go ice-skating downtown at the ribbon for only $12 for a fun and winter-specific good time.

 Fatty acids help with immune system and are a necessary part of a good diet.
 They can be found in cold water fish, such as salmon, as well as nuts and seeds such as flaxseed.
-Fish oil and flaxseed oil can both be found at most convenience stores.
+Fish oil and flaxseed oil can both be found at most drug stores.

 Ask for Help if You Need It